masterteam-ntua/master-team-website/_pages/overview.md

             Program Structure
         </h2>
         <p>
             The program is offered full-time and includes two semesters of coursework and one semester of Master's (M.Sc.) thesis research.
-The minimum duration for completing the M.Sc. program is three (3) academic semesters.
+The regular duration for completing the M.Sc. program is three (3) academic semesters.
 The maximum study period is two (2) years.
 The language of instruction is English.
 Attendance of lectures and laboratory sessions is mandatory.
 Courses for the academic year 2022-2023 will start in
             October 2022.